 - Collaborate with CRE financial professionals.
 During Phase II research, CalMTA will collaborate with financial market actors, such as large investors, banks that specialize in commercial building loans, building assessors, or commercial real estate brokers, who can act as leverage points for the CBEA playbook.
 These interactions will help us better understand the role that energy performance does or could play in valuing buildings.
-If banks, for instance, realize the reduced risk from energy upgrades (higher rents, higher occupancy, resale value, etc.),20 they may incentivize an energy-inclusive life cycleownership tenure plan as part of financing or refinancing.
+If banks, for instance, realize the reduced risk from energy upgrades (higher rents, higher occupancy, resale value, etc.), 20 they may incentivize an energy-inclusive ownership tenure plan as part of financing or refinancing.
 Building owners and energy professionals will then make it part of their standard practice. - Develop a qualified and enthusiastic pool of energy professionals.
 Successful transformation of this market will require a skilled workforce.
 The MTI will influence training organizations, utilities, and community-based organizations to cultivate a highly skilled, community-rooted workforce of energy professionals.
-We will prioritize inclusive access to training and certification pathways, preparing professionals to deliver critical services to building owners: enhancing benchmarking data, identifying and prioritizing retrofit measures, developing comprehensive cash-flow analyses, and promoting upgrades aligned with long-term building ownership tenure and equipment life cycles. - Collaborate with existing commercial utility programs.
+We will prioritize inclusive access to training and certification pathways, preparing professionals to deliver critical services to building owners: enhancing benchmarking data, identifying and prioritizing retrofit measures, developing comprehensive cash-flow analyses, and promoting upgrades aligned with ownership tenure and equipment life cycles. - Collaborate with existing commercial utility programs.
 To maximize market alignment and leverage, CalMTA will work with existing utility strategic energy management (SEM) programs, performance-based programs, on-bill financing, and multi-family programs to understand how they currently include financial planning in their work and how common practices could be improved. - Increase awareness of financing opportunities.
 To address the upfront cost barrier, CalMTA will identify and integrate available financing and bundling opportunities such as green financing products, loan subsidies, utility on-bill financing, and cap-and-trade monies21 into its financial planning tool.
-This integration will help decision-makers manage upfront
+This integration will help decision-makers manage upfront costs, align upgrades with building ownership tenure, and promote long-term affordability, especially for owners in ESJ and affordable housing communities.